picchono/plevy/content/teaching/USMC85/writing.md

 The file has to include your name a registration number at Cnam.

 There is no limitation of text. **The more concise the better!** If it is half a page and does the job, that is fine.

-Due dates:
-- for TLC: december 2nd at 09:00
-- for IoT: december 9th at 09:00
-- for MECA: december 13th at 09:00